jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-list-friend-bad-order" %}

-If you would prefer that all of the questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell **docassemble** that an item is not completely gathered until a particular attribute of that item is defined, and write a [`code` block] that defines this attribute.
+<a name="complete_attribute"></a>If you would prefer that all of the
+questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell **docassemble** that an item is not completely gathered until a particular attribute of that item is defined, and write a [`code` block] that defines this attribute.
 You can use this [`code` block] to ensure that all the questions you want to be asked are asked during the gathering process.

 In the above example, we can accomplish this by doing `friend.complete_attribute = 'complete'`.
 Then we include a `code`